MyBitBird/commit-reminder/README.md

 ## How to run

-1 - Install the extension by searching in your VSCode Extensions or directly download from [marketplace](https://marketplace.visualstudio.com/items?itemName=BitBird.commit-reminder)
+1 - Downloading: Install the extension by searching in your VSCode Extensions or directly download from [marketplace](https://marketplace.visualstudio.com/items?itemName=BitBird.commit-reminder)

+2 - Compiling: clone the repository , run `npm install` and build it with VSCode

-2 - press `Ctrl + Shift + p` in vscode and enter commands
+Finally press `Ctrl + Shift + p` in vscode and enter commands

 **Enjoy!**